Home

 • For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled."

 New Covenant theologians may look at the fact that we no longer celebrate the Passover in the style they did in the Old Covenant as proof that the law has changed.
-But in truth, what it proves is that the Passover celebration is kept in our festival of eating of Christ.
-He is the real passover Lamb, and not a animal that is burned in the flame.
-Why would the children of God eat of the shadow when they have the real which the shadow merely forecast?
-Christians keep the Passover eternally, in the real.
+In truth, what it proves is that the Passover celebration is kept in our festival of eating of the body of Christ Jesus.
+He is the "real" Passover Lamb, and not an animal that was burned in the flame.
+Why would the children of God today eat of the shadow when they have the real that the shadow merely forecasts?
+Yet Christians do still keep the Passover eternally, but in the present communion, rather than the past shadow.

 John 6:54-55